alekcangp/timesfm/README.md

 ## Overview

-This project is an advanced, fully automated crypto trading bot for the SOL/USDC pair.
-It leverages state-of-the-art forecasting (TimesFM), LLM-based strategy selection (Gaia, IO), and real on-chain trading (Recall API).
-The agent is designed for robust, adaptive, and transparent operation, with clear logging and strong error handling.
+This project is an LLM-driven crypto trading bot for any token/USDC pair on a single specified network (e.g., Ethereum, Base, Solana, etc.), using TimesFM for forecasting, Gaia/IO LLMs for adaptive parameter selection, and Recall for trade execution and logging.
+It features robust logging, drawdown protection, and modular configuration.

+**Note:** The bot is not cross-chain.
+You can configure it to trade any token supported by your chosen network by setting `TOKEN_ADDRESS` and `USDC_ADDRESS` in `config.py`.

 ---